Classifying abelian groups through acyclic matchings: Abstract

 \section{Abstract}

-The inquiry into identifying sets of monomials that can be eliminated from a generic homogeneous polynomial via a linear change of coordinates was initiated by E. K. Wakeford in \cite{Wakeford}.
-This linear algebra problem prompted C. K. Fan and J. Losonczy to introduce the notion of acyclic matchings in the additive group $\mathbb{Z}^n$ in \cite{Fan}, subsequently extended to abelian groups by the latter author \cite{Losonczy}.
-Alon et al., in \cite{Alon}, established the acyclic matching property for $\mathbb{Z}^n$.
+The inquiry into identifying sets of monomials that can be eliminated from a generic homogeneous polynomial via a linear change of coordinates was initiated by E. K. Wakeford.
+This linear algebra problem prompted C. K. Fan and J. Losonczy to introduce the notion of acyclic matchings in the additive group $\mathbb{Z}^n$, subsequently extended to abelian groups by the latter author.
+Alon, Fan, Kleitman, and Losonczy established the acyclic matching property for $\mathbb{Z}^n$.
 This note aims to classify all abelian groups with respect to the acyclic matching property.